Matrix representation of Picard--Lefschetz--Pham theory near the real plane in $\mathbb{C}^2$: Homology of local systems and Picard--Lefschetz--Pham formula

-If the ramification of a differential form has only a power character, then such a form corresponds to a \textit{local system} such that the integral of the form over cycles from its homology is well-defined.
-We describe (following \cite{Vassiliev2002}) this local system and show how the generalized Picard-Lefschetz formulas VI.26 and VI.27 \cite{Vassiliev2002}, obtained by V.~Vassiliev, are related to the similar formulas \eqref{e:proper_PL} and \eqref{e:013351a}, obtained by F.~Pham in \cite{Pham1965} for other homology.
-Finally, we will give calculations of certain intersection indices for an example of a singularity of type $P_3$ in $\mathbb{C}^2$.
+If the ramification of a multivalued differential form has only a power {behaviour}, then there exists a \textit{local system} such that the integral of this form over cycles of its homology is well-defined.
+We describe (following \cite{Vassiliev2002}) this local system and show how formulas \eqref{e:proper_PL} and \eqref{e:013351a} are related with V. Vassiliev's formulas (VI.26), (VI.27) of \cite{Vassiliev2002}, which in turn strengthen F.~Pham's formulas (PL2), (PL3) \cite[\S4.3]{Pham1965}.
+The connection between different types of Picard-Lefschetz formulas is revealed through the geometric meaning of equivariant Poincaré duality.
+Finally, we will provide a calculation of certain intersection indices for an example of a singularity of type $P_3$ in~$\mathbb{C}^2$ {(see below)}.